-"I think that women can achieve in fishing," said Israel, who now ranks as one of the most accomplished female anglers in history with $26,526 in winnings and seven top-10 finishes to her credit.
-"It's difficult to be on the road, and it's difficult to go out fishing when it's 20-something degrees outside.
+"I think that women can achieve in fishing," said Israel, who now ranks one of the most accomplished female anglers in history with $26,526 in winnings and seven top-10 finishes to her credit.
+"It's challenging to be on the road, and it's difficult to go fishing when it's 20-something degrees outside.
 But we can achieve.

 "I was born and raised in New York, so I was glad to come in first here," Israel added.
-"It is very special to finally win one."
+"It is extraordinary to win one finally."

 In addition to her BFL win, Israel has earned four EverStart Series top-10 finishes and two top-10 finishes on the Wal-Mart FLW Tour.